swannodette/logic-tutorial/README.md

 Resources
 ---

-If you found this tutorial interesting and would like to learn more I recommend the following books to further you understanding of the relational paradigm.
+If you found this tutorial interesting and would like to learn more I recommend the following books to further your understanding of the relational paradigm.

 * [The Reasoned Schemer](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=10663)
 * [Paradigms of Artificial Intelligence Programming](http://norvig.com/paip.html)